antleaf/antleaf-hyku/README.antleaf.md

 # Antleaf Hyku Notes

-This file contains Antleaf-specific setup and deployment notes for this knapsack.
+This file contains Antleaf-specific setup and deployment notes for Hyku.
+Hyku should be checked out locally and these instructions applied there.

 ## Local Development